erweixin/Go-GenAI-Stack/README.md

 - ❌ **Business rules scattered across code**, AI needs to read massive amounts of code to understand intent
 - ❌ **Horizontal layered architecture** makes it difficult for AI to locate functional boundaries
 - ❌ **Implicit domain knowledge** requires repeated manual explanations
+- ❌ **Test-unfriendly design**, automated tests are costly and flaky

 **Go-GenAI-Stack rethinks how code is organized**: